Work Begins on Housing, Homelessness & Mental Health Task Force

 Blake Ewing: Mayor’s Office Chief of Staff

-Sarah Davis: Deputy Council Administrator
+Sarah Davis: Council Administrator